 Gomez, Morticia, Wednesday, Uncle Fester, and Grandmama will again be voiced by Oscar Isaac, Charlize Theron, Chloë Grace Moretz, Nick Kroll, and Bette Midler, respectively, but Finn Wolfhard has been subbed out for Javon ‘Wanna’ Walton as Pugsley.
 Snoop Dogg also returns as Cousin Itt, with Bill Hader and Wallace Shawn voicing new characters to round out the primary cast.
 Conrad Vernon and Greg Tiernan reprise their roles as co-directors (the pair also directed 2016’s “Sausage Party”), ensuring the dark, playful tone from the first film remains satisfyingly intact.

 However, “The Addams Family 2” won’t be the only family-friendly offering of its kind this spooky season.
-Sony recently moved the U.S. release date for “Hotel Transylvania: Transformania” to land on the same day.
-Both movies are scheduled to hit theaters on October 1.
+The animated feature is scheduled to hit theaters and VOD on October 1.